UniversalDependencies/docs/_cs-overview/cs-hub-comparison.md

 <h3>Relations Overview</h3>

 <ul>
-<li>This corpus uses 10 relation subtypes: advmod:emph, aux:pass, csubj:pass, det:numgov, det:nummod, expl:pass, expl:pv, flat:foreign, nsubj:pass, nummod:gov</li>
+<li>This corpus uses 8 relation subtypes: acl:relcl, aux:pass, compound:prt, csubj:pass, flat:name, nmod:poss, nsubj:pass, obl:agent</li>
-<li>The following 1 main types are not used alone, they are always subtyped: expl</li>
+<li>The following 2 main types are not used alone, they are always subtyped: compound, flat</li>
-<li>The following 5 relation types are not used in this corpus at all: dislocated, clf, list, goeswith, reparandum</li>
+<li>The following 5 relation types are not used in this corpus at all: clf, list, goeswith, reparandum, dep</li>
 </ul>

   </td>